CharacteristicMappingMethod/cmm-turbulence/README.md

    Checking core settings:

-   - Check grid_coarse, grid_fine, grid_psi and grid_ in 'Cuda-CMM/src/simulation/settings.cu' to work with your GPU memory, the estimated memory usage while be output when running the code and can further be tested while the code is running with the command 'nvidia-smi'.
+   - Check grid_coarse, grid_fine, grid_psi and grid_vorticity in 'Cuda-CMM/src/simulation/settings.cu' to work with your GPU memory, the estimated memory usage is outputed usually in the console and log file when running the code and can further be tested while the code is running with the command 'nvidia-smi'.
    - Change mem_RAM_CPU_remaps in 'Cuda-CMM/src/simulation/settings.cu' to match your CPU memory in MB.
 This value can be chosen arbitrarily high in comparison to your machines CPU RAM and will ultimately decide how many remappings can be done and saved.
-   - Set the initial condition in 'Cuda-CMM/src/simulation/settings.cu'.
+   - Set the initial condition in 'Cuda-CMM/src/simulation/settings.cu', parameter file or console input.

    Makefile:
    - set the CUDA_PATH variable to match your cuda install location, default is located under '/usr/local/cuda'